miku3920/walnut-web-app/README.md

 })
 ```

-## Settings
+## Configuration

-If not set, the default value as above will be used.
+Customize settings as desired: If you don't specify any settings, the default values will be used.

 ### setup

-You can fix the time like this:
+This technique allows you to lock in a specific time:

 ```javascript
 walnut.utils.setup({